yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 | 📫      | must use snail mail                                  |
 | 💰      | site charges money for access or removal (whaaaat?)  |

-This list was started on September 29, 2017 and was most recently updated in September 2023 to update links for Spokeo and SearchQuarry, add Catalog Choice and the Deceased Do Not Contact list for those looking to reduce unwanted media mail, to  add ChexSystems for those already freezing their credit, Facecheck ID for people who want to delete data from the reverse image search facial recognition database, and to add info about the free Permission Slip app.
+This list was started on September 29, 2017 and was most recently updated in October 2023 to remove TruePeopleSearch and Cyber Background Checks, since those sites will automatically removed your data if you opt out on Intelius and BeenVerified.

 Please send corrections or updates to [yael@yaelwrites.com](mailto:yael@yaelwrites.com), or file a pull request.
 (You can find other ways to contact me [here](https://yaelwrites.com/contact)).
 Screenshots in emails are incredibly helpful.
 I will add opt-outs where users can verify that the data broker has their information before providing it, and where removal is not limited to GDPR/CCPA/etc.